Understanding the Interstate Bridge Replacement Program

 Previous Planning Work

 Regional leaders identified the need to address the I-5 corridor, including the Interstate Bridge, through previous bi-state, long-range planning studies.
 In 2004, the Washington and Oregon Departments of Transportation formed the joint Columbia River Crossing (CRC) project.
-The intent of this project was to improve safety, reduce congestion and increase mobility of motorists, freight traffic, transit riders, bicyclists and pedestrians.
-This project was active between 2005 and 2014 and successfully received a federal Record of Decision in December 2011.
+The intent of this project was to improve safety, reduce congestion and increase mobility for motorists, freight traffic, transit riders, bicyclists and pedestrians.
+This project was active between 2005 and 2014 and successfully received a federal Record of Decision in 2011.
 However, the CRC project did not secure adequate state funding to advance to construction and was discontinued in 2014.

 Columbia River Crossing: I-5 Bridge Planning Inventory (2017) and Historical Documents